darkfrontcode/JsonConverter2/README.md

-# Contact List with .NET Web Api 4.6 and Angular 1.6
+# Contact List with .NET Web Api 4.6 and Angular 4 Typescript

 ### Description